GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 <details>
  <summary>Signing up for TechPass using *_from.XX@XX.gov.sg* is allowed again :grinning:!</summary>

-Vendors who have *_from.XX@XX.gov.sg* email address can continue to use it to sign up for a TechPass account from the TechPass portal.
+Vendors who have *_from.XX@XX.gov.sg* email address can continue to use it to sign up for a TechPass account from the TechPass Portal.

 </details>